-1. If there are all pre-conditions for an appeal and the court of appeals has granted leave to appeal, the entry into force of the

-2. If an appeal has been filed against a judgement that is to be immediately enforced, the court of appeals may temporarily suspend the enforcement and cancel measures relating to the enforcement.
+- 1. If there are all pre-conditions for an appeal and the court of appeals has granted leave to appeal, the entry into force of the appealed judgment shall be suspended as to the part in which it has been appealed. - 2.
+If an appeal has been filed against a judgment that is to be immediately enforced, the court of appeals may temporarily suspend the enforcement and cancel measures relating to the enforcement.
 A corresponding ruling may be delivered without an oral hearing.
 The court may suspend the enforcement, cancel measures for enforcement, as well as continue the enforcement by requesting the provision of appropriate security.